mauropelucchi/sgi_workshop_2020/README.md

 In this repository you can find the materials from the Workshop 2020 @ Data Mining course (STATISTICA E GESTIONE DELLE INFORMAZIONI - University of Milano Bicocca)

+The workshop consists of a notebook (on Databricks) about the training of a basic Machine Learning model.
+The notebook covers:

+- Load of the data and ETL process
+- Processing of the text (remove stopwords, cleaning, ...)
+- Train of a Word2Vec model
+- Build of the spark pipeline (Preprocessing, String To Index, ML, Index To String, ....)
+- Check of the classification performances

 # MIT License